Getting Started with 3D Printing

 I Am Brand New to 3D Printing

-We are stoked you found this awesome hobby and are seeing if Polymaker can help with your 3D printing needs!
+We are excited that you've discovered this awesome hobby and are exploring how Polymaker can assist with your 3D printing needs!

-Before getting into any details - if you want to hit the ground running - the easiest to print with material is PLA.
-It makes for great artistic pieces, for prototypes, or for just having some fun exploring this hobby.
+Before diving into details, if you want to get started quickly, the easiest material to print with is PLA.
+It's ideal for creating artistic pieces, prototypes, or simply enjoying the hobby.

-You can also get some inspiration for the right material for your project by checking out our Filament Guide.
+You can also find inspiration for choosing the right material for your project by consulting our Filament Guide.

 I Am Looking for Easy Single Color Printing